Skip to Content

 This page describes trends in net migration in the Glasgow City Region.
 Net migration is measured as the number of migrants moving into an area minus the number of migrants leaving an area.

-Net Mig GCRFrom 2006/07 onwards, the number of migrants entering Glasgow has exceeded the number leaving and this has contributed significantly to the growth of Glasgow's population in this period.
-West Dunbartonshire and Inverclyde have been losing population to net out-migration over the majority of the last 15 years.
-Net migration into Glasgow was at the lowest level it has been for 15 years in 2020/21.
+From 2006/07 onwards, the number of migrants entering Glasgow has exceeded the number leaving, except in 2012/13.
+This has contributed significantly to the growth of Glasgow's population in this period.
+West Dunbartonshire and Inverclyde have been losing population to net out-migration over most of the last 15 years.
+Net migration into Glasgow decreased to just 100 in 2020/21 and steeply rose to 11,840 in 2021/22.

 Notes